The Spanish Bride

-Plot summary
+Plot

-After the siege and sack of the Spanish city of Badajoz by British and Portuguese forces in 1812, 14-year-old, convent raised orphan, Juana, and her older sister sought sanctuary among officers of the 95th Rifles in the British camp outside the city walls.
-From the first moment he saw her, Brigade-Major Harry Smith fell deeply in love with Juana.
-Over all objections from his brother officers, Harry married Juana a few days later.
+After the siege and sack of the Spanish city of Badajoz by British and Portuguese forces in 1812, the convent-raised orphan, Juana and her older sister seek sanctuary among officers of the 95th Rifles in the British camp outside the city walls.
+From their first encounter, Brigade-Major Harry Smith - shot-proof, fever-proof and already a veteran campaigner at the age of twenty-five - falls deeply in love with fourteen-year-old Juana and, over all objections from his brother officers, marries the girl a few days later.
+In his beautiful child bride he finds a kindred spirit, and a temper to match, and she soon becomes a firm favourite with the whole army, from the generalissimo down.